 Estate Planning for Single Women

-Becoming a parent can certainly serve as a strong motivator for those who had previously procrastinated in the estate planning department.
-The fact is, absent a “triggering event”, such as the birth of a child, marriage, a death in the family or divorce, many people postpone creating an estate plan.
+The fact is, absent a “triggering event”, such as marriage, divorce, the birth of a child or a death in the family, many people postpone creating an estate plan.
 Others erroneously assume that they do not have an “estate” worth planning or that their families will handle everything when the need inevitably arises.
 However, everyone, regardless of their age and net worth, whether or not they have a partner or children, requires comprehensive estate planning in order to ensure that their loved ones, as well as charitable organizations or business interests, are adequately and appropriately provided for, consistent with their wishes.